TERMS & CONDITIONS

 2. Subscription, consumption and multi-year contract billing

-The products defined in Clause 1(a) and 1(b) may include products and services (including Cloud services) that utilize various billing methods including subscription, consumption and multi-year contract billings, including but not limited to:
+(a) The Products defined in clauses 1(a) and 1(b) may include products and/or services (including Cloud services) that utilise various billing methods including subscription, consumption and multi-year contract billings, including but not limited to:

-(a) Subscription billing for products and services delivered over an agreed period (including multiple years), with invoicing spread across one or more periods within the delivery period.
+(i) Subscription billing for products and/or services delivered over an agreed period (including multiple years), with invoicing spread across one or more periods within the delivery period.

-(b) Consumption billing for services delivered over an agreed period (including multiple years), with invoicing based on usage levels of products and services within an agreed billing frequency.
+(ii) Consumption billing for services delivered over an agreed period (including multiple years), with invoicing based on usage levels of products and/or services within an agreed billing frequency.

-If you purchase any subscription, consumption or multi-year contract product or service from us in accordance with clause 2, you agree that you:
+(b) If you purchase any subscription, consumption or multi-year contract product and/or service from us in accordance with clause 2, you agree that you:

-i) must act in accordance with Clause 11 relating to Third-Party Products and Services.
+(i) must act in accordance with clause 11 relating to Third-Party Products and/or Services.

-iii) we may, in our discretion, cease supplying the services to you, by either suspending your account or terminating this supply agreement with you; and
+(i) we may, in our discretion, cease supplying the products and/or services to you, by either suspending your account or terminating this supply agreement with you upon providing a minimum of 14 days’ prior written notice to you and subject to you failing to rectify the breach within 14 days of such notice; and

 3. Payment

-If you have a pre-approved account limit with us, our terms are strictly in accordance with our payment terms as separately agreed with you in writing from time to time, or where there is no separate agreement, 10 days from the date of invoice.
-If you do not have a pre-approved account limit, payment in advance by cash, cheque, EFT, Bpay or credit card is required and must be paid within 48 hours of placing an order (failing which, we will be entitled to cancel the order without notice to you).
+If you have a pre-approved account limit with us, our terms are strictly in accordance with our payment terms as separately agreed with you in writing from time to time.
+If you do not have a pre-approved account limit, payment in advance by cash, cheque, EFT, BPAY or credit card is required.
+Any order on credit hold as a result of non-payment may be cancelled within 48 hours of placing an order.
 Payments by cheque will not be considered received by us until the cheque is cleared by our bank.
 If any payment by you is dishonoured, you must pay us an additional account processing fee of $40.00.

 These terms of payment also apply to any work we perform or service we provided to you on request which is separate from your purchase of product.

-An account processing fee will be charged, unless otherwise agreed, for payments made by credit card, up to 2% for payments made by Visa, Mastercard or Moneytech card and 3% for payments made by American Express.
+An account processing fee will be charged, unless otherwise agreed, for payments made by credit card as per the fee schedule on our website.

 4. Account Limit